Pasture: This is a piece of land on which forage crops grow.

 3. Resistance to trampling.

-4. Seed viability or profuseness or ease of propagation.
+4. Seed viability or profuseness, or ease of propagation.

 5. Resistance to drought.

-6. Absence of pest and diseases.
+6. Absence of pests and diseases.

 7. Good management.